syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/ToolTip-Support.md

 ---
 layout: post
-title: ToolTip-Support | WindowsForms | Syncfusion
+title: ToolTip Support in Windows Forms Ribbon control | Syncfusion
-description: toolTip support
+description: Learn about ToolTip Support in Syncfusion Windows Forms Ribbon (RibbonControlAdv) control and more details.
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

-# ToolTip Support
+# ToolTip Support in Windows Forms Ribbon (RibbonControlAdv)

 ToolTip is a small popup box that appears when the user moves the pointer over an element.